nibrasrakib/react-boilerplate/Readme.md

 ## Quick Overview
 Simple React Boilerplate for general use.
 It is possible to extend easily.
-Provided some comment for possible all the configuration file from following link.
+Provided some comment at the bottom for all possible configuration file.

 * Yarn
 * webpack